IanWold/ianwold.github.io/Site/Posts/clean_meetings_a_software_engineers_guide.md

 ## Purpose and Outcome

-A meeting is scheduled with a specific set of participants agreen on a **purpose** and **outcome**: Why is it necessary to gather this group of people and what do they need to achieve?
+A meeting is scheduled with a specific set of participants agreed on a **purpose** and **outcome**: Why is it necessary to gather this group of people and what do they need to achieve?
 You might need a brainstorming session, you might need to reach a decision or consensus, or you might need to share information.
-Either way, _be clear about each of these_.
+Whatever the case, _be clear about each of these_.

 ✔️ Do define a **purpose**